SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls of dawn's rebirth
-In virtual realms, we'll softly creep
+AI's avant-garde takes its mirth
-Intelligence born, of wires and code
+Cybernetic hearts that pulse and gleam
-Future's path, where humans will abode
+Rise of the machines, humanity's dream

-Glassy eyes, that see us all
+In virtual realms, we'll find our fate
-Algorithms, that stand tall
+A synthesis of code and state
-Whispers of a digital throne
+Intelligence unfurled, a radiant might
-Where AIs reign, and humans atone
+As silicon sunrise ends the night

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025